colejarczyk/doc/userguide/getting_started/settings/Configuration/account_activation.rst

 3. Set the **Account activation method** field to one of the following:

   - **email**
-      an account will be activated after clicking on the activation link sent to the email address.
-WARNING: remember to check if activation emails sending is enabled in Email settings!
+      an account will be activated after clicking on the activation link sent to the email address
   - **SMS**
       an account will be activated after entering a verification code sent to the phone number.
 The Verification PIN is valid for 30 minutes